Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/CAD.md

 </div>

 Displayed below are all the parts from the completed assembly that I designed individually.
 To avoid clutter, I've included only the part models that use advanced design criteria such as surfacing, wireframe design, and tracer/curvature overlay design.

+The primary workbenches used to model each component included the part design, generative surfacing, and assembly design workbenches.
 <div style="text-align: center;">
     <img src="assets/my_parts.png" style="width: 100%; max-width: 700px; height: auto">
     <p><em>My individually design parts/assemblies</em></p>
 </div>
-The primary workbenches used to design each component included the generative shape design, part design, and assembly design workbenches.
 <div style="
   position: relative;
   left: 50%;